5 Best Practices To Optimize NOI For Small Operators | Grace Hill

 The primary focus for onsite teams is often placed on resident retention.
 However, for operators with smaller portfolios, employee retention is more critical.

-Larger firms can typically offer more benefits and growth opportunities, which can sometimes make it difficult for property management companies with fewer than 2,000 apartment homes to attract top talent.
+Larger firms can typically offer more benefits and growth opportunities, sometimes making it difficult for property management companies with fewer than 2,000 apartment homes to attract top talent.
 But retaining that talent and keeping onsite teams intact can be an even bigger challenge.

 Compensating associates well is just the beginning when it comes to employee retention.
 Incentivizing leasing productivity and creating opportunities for recognition can go a long way toward creating job satisfaction, too.